-Click on the MultiView button
+Click on the MultiView button button to display the MultiView screen.

 In order to display a camera in the image area, hold the [Shift] key down and click with the mouse into the image area of your choice.

 The MultiView Screens dialog is displayed.
 It consists of the following two parts: